 The Kraken X62 features new Aer P series of high static pressure fans with chambered intake and exhausts.
 These are also available separately in 120mm and 140mm versions.
 The primary fans are 140mm and PWM based so that you can control their speeds as required.
 These fans are excellent and manage to remain silent while doing their jobs.
 However, you will be hearing them work overtime when operating at max RPM.
 More on them being silent, these fans feature rubber inserts in the screws to mitigate resonating noise.
 The radiator is a 280mm model and it is pretty easy to mount up.
 Turn the CPU cooling pump over and you’ll see that it features a copper base.
 It comes with thermal paste already applied to it so you don’t have to worry about that.
 Thankfully, all the components have ideal cutouts for the best cable management you could imagine.

 The Kraken X62 takes the aesthetics up a notch along with offering some amazing temperature regulation.
 First off, the pump heat itself features a mirror-like design that really enhances the RGB experience.
 Along with that, the sleeved tubings and even the fans themselves enchant anyone with love for the aesthetics.
 This liquid cooler has it all, and with the right casing, you can really bring life to your PC.
 After all, NZXT has not established their dominance by skimping out on the core features that the fans love and want.
-Using NZXT’s proprietary software CAM app, you can have full control on the Kraken X62.
+Using NZXT’s proprietary software CAM app, you can have full control over the Kraken X62.
 Not just RGB lights but the speeds and RPM of the fans themselves.
 CAM will also let you monitor the temperature of the liquid coolant and prepare the necessary measures.

 The cooling with the Kraken X62 is perfectly fine, as you’d expect.
 Even if you clock your Ryzen 1700X, you will not need to worry about the temperatures going out of control.
-Some of the hard core gamers like to test out their rig to the max by overclocking.
+Some of the hardcore gamers like to test out their rig to the max by overclocking.
 We tested it out and observed that the temperature remained within the range we wanted it to.
-It should be noted that there are some other factors that can effect the temperatures but in our case, we tried to make it as ideal as we could.
+It should be noted that there are some other factors that can affect the temperatures but in our case, we tried to make it as ideal as we could.
 And we saw that upon overclocking to 1.30 Volts, the temperature stayed just a few degrees less than 80.
 And the best part, the Kraken X62 made as little noise as it possibly could while protecting the rig we had.

 If you have the bucks to spare, we definitely recommend investing them in the Kraken X2 cooler by NZXT.
-Not only is this a fantastic cooler, it is quite a tasteful component as well.
+Not only is this a fantastic cooler, but it is also quite a tasteful component as well.
 Who doesn’t like that?
 And once you get it hooked up on the CAM software, you will have full control over what you want the Kraken X2 to do.
 It does take some difficulty setting it up but once you have it, you will be set for a long time.

 2. Noctua NH-D15